-Let your doctor know if you are able to do all of your daily activities, or if you find yourself needing help with important tasks such as getting in and out of bed, preparing meals, bathing, or getting groceries.
+Let your doctor know if you are able to do all of the things you need from day to day, or if you find yourself needing help with important tasks such as getting in and out of bed, preparing meals, bathing, or getting groceries.
 If you need help with one or more of these activities, it might be related to changes in your health.
-Your doctor can connect you with services or treatment to help you complete daily activities.
+Your doctor can connect you with services or treatment to help meet these daily needs.